vascoferreira25/arquivos_rtp_downloader/README.md

 # Arquivos RTP downloader

-A program to download videos from (RTP Arquivos)[https://arquivos.rtp.pt/].
+A program to download videos from [RTP Arquivos](https://arquivos.rtp.pt/).

 ## How to build